PacktPublishing/Learning-Python-by-building-games/Chapter_11/README.md

-# Chapter Five
+# Chapter Eleven

-This chapter is about Pygame module.
+This chapter is about Pygame module

 * **SKILL 1:** Readers will learn about how to make use of sprites to build 2D games
 * **SKILL 2:** Readers will learn to handle user key events with PyGame